 In March of 2014, Tufco completed the process of being acquired by Griffin Holdings, LLC.
 Griffin Holdings is a privately held investment firm.
 This transaction converted Tufco from a publicly traded company to a private company removed from the NASDAQ Capital Markets.

 Today’s TUFCO is the largest contract manufacturer of branded wipes in the USA.
-The company holds a unique position within the industry by offering a broad portfolio of high value-added converted products for its primary markets, along with wide web flexographic printing, adhesive laminations, custom formulation development and blending, and microbiological services.
+The company holds a unique position within the industry by offering a broad portfolio of high value-added converted products for its primary markets, along with wide web flexographic printing, custom formulation development and blending, and microbiological services.